eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 # Links {#links}

-How are objects connected?
+How are pages connected?

 ## No Links {#no-links}

 No links.
-The wiki is just a collection of objects.
-Objects can only be referred to by an unlinked name.
+The wiki is just a collection of pages.
+Pages can only be referred to by an unlinked name.

 **Examples:** reality, [Cardfile].

 ## One-Way {#one-way}

 Links are one-way.
-Objects don't know which other objects have linked to them.
+Pages don't know which other pages have linked to them.

 **Examples:** HTML, since one-way links are pretty much the only way to do it in a decentralized setup.